-A “fiduciary” will always place the client’s interests above the interests of all other parties – including the agent’s own interest.
-This fiduciary role facilitates getting a seller the best price, in the right time, and with a minimum of inconvenience to the seller.
+A fiduciary will always place the client’s interests above the interests of all other parties – including the agent’s own interest.
+This fiduciary role facilitates getting a seller the best price, at the right time, and with a minimum of inconvenience to the seller.
 In the case of an agent who only responds to a client’s requests and provides basic information, the client’s best interests may not be served.
-For example, the agent may not counsel the seller on some options or alternatives that may appear to be more difficult or time consuming.
+For example, the agent may not counsel the seller on some options or alternatives that may appear to be more difficult or time-consuming.

 The following is an example of how a fiduciary responsibility could occur regarding an agent’s relationship with a buyer.
 If the buyer has begun negotiating on the purchase of a home and a new listing comes on the market that may better serve his needs, a fiduciary will inform the client of the new opportunity, even though that could result in starting the purchase process all over again.